-2.3.6 GLS
+2.3.10 GLS

-Global Link Services (GLS) is a software product that enables high reliability communications through the use of multiple network interface cards (NICs) to create redundant multiple transmission paths to a local system.
+GLS is a software product that enables high reliability communications through the use of multiple network interface cards (NICs) to create redundant multiple transfer routes to a local system.
 Global Link Services provides network solutions that are suitable for systems in which communications continuity is important.